woo0818/ScaleMoGen/readme.md

 ```

 Make sure the NVIDIA driver on your machine supports CUDA 11.7 runtime
 packages.
-Motion video rendering is validated with `matplotlib==3.3.4`; newer
+Motion rendering has been tested with `matplotlib==3.3.4`; newer
-matplotlib releases can change the 3D animation output.
-Install `ffmpeg`
+versions may produce different 3D animation outputs.
+Install `ffmpeg` separately
-separately if you want to render videos:
+if you want to render videos:

 ```bash
 conda install -c conda-forge ffmpeg